This article was originally published on 16/12/2019

 - The company’s financial health and projection

-- Areas where there are gaps in staff.
+- Areas where there are gaps in staff and the retraining of current employees

 Now it’s time to start building the strategy itself.